deepak2837/Deepak2837/README.md

 - 👋 Hi, I’m @deepak2837
 - 👀 I’m interested in entreprenurship
-- 🌱 I’m currently working on my startip
+- 🌱 I’m currently working on my startup
 - 📫 How to reach me ...medgloss@gmail.com

 <!---